danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 As ocellated lizards mature, the patterns on their scales change from a medium brown color with white ocelli as juveniles, to a labyrinthine green and black pattern as adults.
 Furthermore, these patterns continue to morph and change over time in a way consistent with a probabilistic, totalistic cellular automaton, as demonstrated by Manukyan et al.<sup>[1]</sup>

-In this report, we aim to replicate the results of that paper with our own Python implementation of their cellular automaton, as well as perform three extension experiments to analyze the graphical structure of the resulting pattern and model intermediate states.
+In this report, we aim to replicate the results published by Manukyan et al. with our own Python implementation of their cellular automaton, as well as perform three extension experiments to analyze the graphical structure of the resulting pattern and model intermediate states.

 ## **Experiments**